HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation.md

     helm upgrade <release-name> <chart-name> -f values.yaml
     ```

 After the update is applied, HAProxy automatically routes the `/dx/api/iq/v1/` and `/dx/ui/iq/` endpoints to the IQ service, and the assistant interface elements become available on the DX toolbar.
+The MCP server remains part of the IQ deployment and continues to provide the protocol layer used by the assistant.

+For endpoint-level MCP details, refer to [MCP Endpoints and Security](./mcp/endpoints_and_security.md).

 !!! important
     - Use only the service name, not a full URL (for example, `dx-iq-integrator`, not `http://dx-iq-integrator:3000`).